ftnt-dspille/fsr-connector-creation/content/03-migrate-fpoc/1-export-import-directly.md

 5. Confirm that everything looks correct and that all devices were imported properly

 {{% notice warning %}}
 In some cases, firmware for certain devices might not be found.
-This often happens when devices were using snapshots, which are not exportable from FortiDemo.
-You may need to manually upload firmware for these devices.
+This often happens when devices were using snapshots or custom firmware, which are not exportable from FortiDemo.
+You may need to manually upload firmware for these devices, or follow the migration steps outlined in the next section.

 ![img_40.png](images/img_40.png?height=500px)
 {{% /notice %}}